Home

 Important:

 Please note that we do not intend to survey mainstream social democratic organizations (ie not socialist), nor autocratic/patrimonial organizations (ie not democratic).
 Nor will we look at coalitions or groups that have dissolved into electoral alliances.
-In most cases we exclude single-issue groups or those whose membership is restricted by region, religion or cultural identity.
+In most cases we exclude groups whose membership is restricted by region, religion or cultural identity.
 If you can help us with corrections or updates, we'd love to hear from you!
 Contact form.

 Regional and international bodies